-The PE3341 is a high performance integer-N PLL with embedded EEPROM capable of frequency synthesis up to 2700 MHz with a speed-grade option to 3000 MHz.
+Peregrine's PE3342 is a high performance integer-N PLL with embedded EEPROM capable of frequency synthesis up to 2700 MHz with a speed-grade option to 3000 MHz.
 The EEPROM allows designers to permanently store control bits, allowing easy configuration of self-starting synthesizers.
-The superior phase noise performance of the PE3341 is ideal for applications such as sonet, wireless base stations, fixed wireless, and RF instrumentation systems.
+The superior phase noise performance of the PE3342 is ideal for applications such as wireless base stations, fixed wireless, and RF instrumentation systems.

-The PE3341 features a ÷10/11 dual modulus prescaler, counters, a phase comparator, and a charge pump as shown in Figure 1.
-Counter values are programmable through a threewire serial interface.
+The PE3342 features a ÷10/11 dual modulus prescaler, counters, and a phase comparator as shown in Figure 1.
+Counter values are programmable through a three-wire serial interface.

-The PE3341 UltraCMOSTM Phase Locked-Loop is manufactured in Peregrine's patented Ultra Thin Silicon (UTSi®) CMOS process, offering excellent RF performance with the economy and integration of conventional CMOS.
+The PE3342 UltraCMOSTM Phase Locked-Loop is manufactured in Peregrine's patented Ultra Thin Silicon (UTSi®) CMOS process, offering excellent RF performance with the economy and integration of conventional CMOS.